jasminequach/jasminequach.github.io/essays/reflection.md

 Ethics are moral principles that guide right and wrong behavior.
 When it comes to software engineering, ethics have us consider the impact of software on users, society, and the environment, and like coding standards, they are not strictly relevant to web application development.
 They apply to all areas of programming because _all_ software can have real-world consequences.

 Ethical considerations might include things like respecting user privacy, writing secure code, or avoiding practices that exploit users.
+No one wants to build an app that secretly sells their data or breaks their device.
+Software doesn’t just live in a vacuum—it impacts real people, and that means we need to think about its effects on users and society.

 Ultimately, ethical practices in software engineering ensure that the technology we build serves the greater good, upholds trust, and minimizes harm, regardless of the application.

 <br>
 <hr>